SimonD823/fitness-stack/docs/02-garmin-sync.md

 4. Garmin's own exercise key (`SUSPENSION GLUTE_BRIDGE`) is replaced with this description
 5. If no workout plan is associated, the Garmin category+exercise key is used as fallback

+The training dashboard (`dashboard.py`) additionally applies `normalize_exercise()` at read time, which maps any remaining raw Garmin enum names to canonical Caliber plan names.
+This covers cases where the workout plan mapping didn't fire or data was written before the mapping was in place.

 **Setting up workout plans in Garmin Connect:**
 1. Go to `connect.garmin.com` → Training → Workouts
-2. Create three workouts matching the Caliber March 2026 plan:
+2. Create three workouts matching the Caliber plan:
    - `(Gym) Back & Shoulders`
    - `(Gym) Chest & Arms`
    - `(Gym) Legs & Abs`